silaspe/maths/docs/rand.md

 .

+New Year's resolutions

-New Year's goals I'll make this year:
+New Year's resolutions I'll make this year:

-None
+None.

-New Year's goals I made last year:
+New Year's resolutions I made last year:

-None
+None.

-New Year's goals I made last year of which I have completed:
+New Year's resolutions I made last year of which I have completed:

 None, so technically all of them.